GDPR Compliance Checklist: 9 Important Steps

 D. Data Retention:

-Establish data retention policies that specify how long personal data will be kept and when it will be deleted.
+Define and enforce clear data retention policies that outline how long personal data will be stored and establish protocols for timely deletion.

 E. Data Portability: